mbriggs/.emacs.d-v3/README.md

 ## Philosophy

 This is my third emacs reset.
-I love emacs, but I dont really like the editing experience.
+I love emacs, but I dont really like the default editing experience.
 I was previously an evil user, but after some thought, I decided to implement something inspired by the IntelliJ editing experience.